Self-organisation in cellular automata with coalescent particles: qualitative and quantitative approaches: Abstract

 \section{Abstract}

 This article introduces new tools to study self-organisation in a family of simple cellular automata which contain some particle-like objects with good collision properties (coalescence) in their time evolution.
-We draw an initial configuration at random according to some initial $\s$-ergodic measure $\mu$, and use the limit measure to descrbe the asymptotic behaviour of the automata.
+We draw an initial configuration at random according to some initial shift-ergodic measure, and use the limit measure to describe the asymptotic behaviour of the automata.

 We first take a qualitative approach, i.e. we obtain information on the limit measure(s).
 We prove that only particles moving in one particular direction can persist asymptotically.
-This provides some previously unknown information on the limit measures of various deterministic and probabilistic cellular automata: $3$ and $4$-cyclic cellular automata (introduced in~\cite{Fisch}), one-sided captive cellular automata (introduced in~\cite{Theyssier-2004}), N. Fatès’ candidate to solve the density classification problem~\cite{Fates}, self stabilization process toward a discrete line~\cite{Regnault-Remilia-2015}\dots
+This provides some previously unknown information on the limit measures of various deterministic and probabilistic cellular automata: $3$ and $4$-cyclic cellular automata (introduced by Fisch, 1990), one-sided captive cellular automata (introduced by Theyssier, 2004), the majority-traffic cellular automaton, a self stabilisation process towards a discrete line (introduced by Regnault and Remila, 2015)\dots

 In a second time we restrict our study to to a subclass, the gliders cellular automata.
 For this class we show quantitative results, consisting in the asymptotic law of some parameters: the entry times (generalising~\cite{EntryTimes}), the density of particles and the rate of convergence to the limit measure.